 Notes to Editors

 1. Sionic is a global consulting firm which specialises in accelerating business and people performance in financial services.
-It has a staff base of c 300 based in North America, Europe and Asia with main offices in London, New York and Toronto and specialist Practices in Asset Management; Banking & Markets; Client Lifecycle Management; Financial Crime & Compliance; Learning & Development; Wealth Management & Private Banking.
+It has a staff base of c 300 based in North America, Europe and Asia with main offices in London, New Jersey and Toronto and specialist Practices in Asset Management; Banking & Markets; Client Lifecycle Management; Financial Crime & Compliance; Learning & Development; Wealth Management & Private Banking.
 For more information see www.sionic.com

 2. Sionic’s specialist Learning & Development Practice has over 25 years’ experience of developing high performing individuals, teams and firms in most of the world’s major banks and institutions.
 Sionic has several thousand ‘alumni’ worldwide who have taken part in its technical excellence, change excellence, operational excellence or leadership and management programmes, particularly in North America, Europe and India.
 Two of Sionic’s programmes have recently been formally accredited by the Chartered Banker Institute.

 3. Peter Stone is one of financial services’ leading experts in organisation transformation and leadership development, with over 30 years’ experience in the sector.
 He is Sionic’s Chief Strategy Officer, Managing Partner and Head of the firm’s specialist Learning & Development Practice.
 Peter is also an expert practitioner, who specialises in 1:1 coaching, workshops and masterclasses for finance leaders.
 Through Peter, Sionic is a member of the Leaders’ Council of Great Britain and Northern Ireland